sid2002CN/sid2002CN/README.md

 I love to engage in this end-to-end experience which is fulfilling to me because I get to not only brings up an idea but also bring it to fruition.

-I am also interested in video games.
-I have always wanted to become an indie game developer in the future.